Adirondack Land Trust

-Land trusts are private 510-c-3 nonprofits that empower private citizens to work together to conserve land for public benefit.
+Land trusts are private 510-c-3 nonprofits that empower communities and private citizens to work together to conserve land for public benefit.
 American land trusts voluntarily conserve nearly 2 million acres per year.
-Land trusts work with landowners and communities to conserve land by accepting donations of land, purchasing land, negotiating voluntary conservation agreements on land, and caring for conserved land in perpetuity.
+Land trusts do this by accepting donations of land, purchasing land, negotiating voluntary conservation agreements on land, and caring for conserved land in perpetuity.

 Many of the Adirondack Land Trust's goals are community-driven.
 That's why we worked with Essex and Clinton counties as they established their own farmland protection programs to encourage landowners to make long-term commitments to agriculture.
 With these programs in place, the counties are eligible for state funds to protect farmland.
-Since the 1980s, ALT and the counties have worked together to protect thousands of acres of privately owned farmland.
+Since the 1980s, the Adirondack Land Trust and the counties have worked together to protect thousands of acres of privately owned farmland.

 We work across the six-million-acre Adirondack Park and north to the Canadian border.
-While many of our projects involve agricultural land in the Champlain Valley, we also protect lands as diverse as working forests, trails that connect communities to wildlands, and shorelines that protect water quality and reduce flood risk in Clinton, Essex, Franklin, Hamilton, Herkimer, Oneida, St. Lawrence, Warren and Washington counties.
+While many of our projects involve agricultural land in the Champlain Valley, we also protect wild and working forests, trails that connect communities to wildlands, and shorelines that protect water quality and reduce flood risk in Clinton, Essex, Franklin, Hamilton, Herkimer, Oneida, St. Lawrence, Warren and Washington counties.

 All of our work is made possible by people who value the special character and special places of the Adirondacks.
 You can make a difference by making a gift online or by sending a check made out to Adirondack Land Trust to our office.
 And you can contact us to learn about volunteer opportunities.
 Thank you!